rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 If any documentation for this feature exists, it should be in the `Unstable Book`, located at `src/doc/unstable-book`.
-Regardless of its existence, the page for the feature gate should be removed.
+If it exists, the page for the feature gate should be removed.

 If there was documentation there, integrating it into the